yujunz/gitlab.com-runbooks/howto/yubikey.md

 ## Script to Reset gpg-agent and ssh-agent

-This script will reset gpg-agent and ssh-agent after you make the above updates to gpg-agent.conf.
+This script will reset `gpg-agent` and `ssh-agent` after you make the above updates to `gpg-agent.conf`.

 ```
 #!/bin/bash